bpstephanie/Clean_Crave/README.md

       * 'Lato' was chosen for its easy to read properties.

   - ### Colour Scheme
     The colour scheme chosen was green, beige and coral.
-Green was chosen for its healthy conotations.
+Green was chosen for its healthy connotations.
 Clean Crave wants its users to know that the knowledge and recipes on the site are good for the users' wellbeing and health.

 ![Colour Palette](https://github.com/bpstephanie/Clean_Crave/blob/main/media/colour_palette.png)